libreas/libreas.github.io/source/authorguides/index.md

 **Author Information**

 Your submission should include a brief description about you and, if necessary, other contributors, so LIBREAS is able to place your personal information below your text.
+If available, provide your ORCID iD and/or your institution's ROR ID.

 **Publication Charges**